top of page

 1. Gopher Tortoise Ecology in Brief

 Despite their apparent prevalence in sandy uplands, gopher tortoises have very low reproductive rates.
-A female gopher tortoise typically produces only one clutch of eggs annually, and for every ten clutches, nine never produce a single hatchling either due to developmental issues or predation by other animals.
+A female gopher tortoise typically produces only one clutch of eggs annually, and for every ten clutches, nine never produce a single hatchling either due to developmental issues or predation.
 Nine out of every ten tortoises that do hatch don’t survive their first year, and mortality remains high through the juvenile and sub-adult periods.
 Further, the xeric habitats (e.g., scrub, flatwoods, sandhills) in which gopher tortoises thrive continue to be reduced in Florida by development, fragmentation, and infiltration of other vegetative communities due to forest fire suppression.
 Gopher tortoises also face heightened mortality from respiratory infections and vehicle collisions.

 2. Gopher Tortoise Laws in Florida